15 Third Trimester Must-Haves for Your Pregnancy - Baby Chick

 9. Chiropractic Care

 Establishing pelvic balance and alignment is a huge reason to obtain chiropractic care during pregnancy.
+Why, you ask?
 When the pelvis is misaligned, it may reduce the amount of room available for your baby.
 A misaligned pelvis may also make it difficult for your baby to get into the best possible position for delivery.
-Because of this, it can affect your ability to have a natural, non-invasive (no forceps or vacuum) birth.
-Keeping the spine aligned helps the entire body work more effectively.
+Suppose the baby is not in an optimal position for birth.
+In that case, it can potentially lengthen your labor and affect your ability to have a vaginal, non-invasive birth (no forceps or vacuum).8,9 Keeping the spine aligned helps the entire body work more effectively.

-Having worked with so many women during their pregnancy and labor, I can tell you that I have seen a real difference (for the better) in the women who have received chiropractic care compared to the women who haven’t.
+Having worked with so many women during their pregnancies and labors, I can tell you that I have seen a real difference (for the better) in the women who have received chiropractic care compared to those who haven’t.
 (A chiropractor shares her third-trimester tips here).
-When looking for a chiropractor, be sure to find one certified in the Webster Technique before you schedule an appointment.
+When looking for a chiropractor, look for one certified in the Webster Technique before you schedule an appointment.17

 10. Heating Pad

-Your back and hips will be a lot more achy and sore towards the end of your pregnancy.
+It’s common for your back and hips to be more achy and sore toward the end of your pregnancy.
 Heat is your friend when you can’t get a massage or see a chiropractor.
-You can heat a rice bag or use a heating pad before you go to bed to help give you relief and relax your muscles.
+You can heat a rice bag or use a heating pad before you go to bed to help give you relief and relax your muscles.14

-NOTE: Ensure that you turn off the heating pad before you go to sleep to avoid overheating and burning your skin.
-Also, heat is a wonderful thing to help you during labor too.
+NOTE: Turn off the heating pad before you sleep to avoid overheating and burning your skin.
+Also, heat is a wonderful tool to help you during labor.
 Make sure to bring these things in your hospital bag!

 11. Water Bottle

-This is also listed on my first-trimester must-haves.
-You really need to stay hydrated throughout your entire pregnancy.
-Staying hydrated is paramount to your comfort and health.
-Invest in a giant bottle/cup so that you don’t have to keep getting up and refilling your water bottle.
-If plain water is getting too boring, switch it up with coconut water or sparkling water, or add a bit of juice.
+I know this is listed on my first trimester must-haves and should also be in my second trimester must-haves list.
+But it’s imperative to stress how essential it is to stay hydrated throughout your entire pregnancy.
+Staying hydrated is paramount to your comfort and health and your baby’s health.15 Invest in a giant water bottle or cup so that you don’t have to keep getting up to refill it.
+If plain water is getting too boring, remember to switch it up with coconut water or sparkling water or add electrolytes.

 12. Raspberry Leaf Tea

-Grab your favorite cookbook or food blogs and head to the kitchen.
-It’s time to start cranking out some meals to store in your freezer!
-I recommend having some meals in the freezer, even if you know friends and family will come through with food in your first few weeks.
-Quick bread, crock-pot meals, stews and soups, burritos, casseroles, etc., are your best bets for easy freezing and easy thawing/eating when you’re a half-asleep new parent.
+Grab your favorite cookbook, visit your go-to food blogs, and head to the kitchen.
+It’s time to start cranking out some freezer meals to store away for when you have baby!
+I recommend having some meals in the freezer, even if you know friends and family will come by with food in your first few weeks postpartum.
+Quick bread, crock-pot meals, stews and soups, burritos, casseroles, etc., are your best bet for easy freezing and thawing/eating when you’re a half-asleep new parent.

 15. Postpartum Doula